Hou Yifan: 2007

 At the Aeroflot Open in February 2007, a few weeks before Hou's thirteenth birthday, she played in the A1 group for the first time.
 Hou started well with two wins out of two, defeating first the Russian IM Nikita Vitiugov (rated 2604) and then the 2001 European Champion, GM Emil Sutovsky of Israel (rated 2629).
 However, in the third round she was defeated by the Russian Championship runner-up, Dmitry Jakovenko, and only managed one draw in her next five games.
-She rallied in the final round with a victory against the Greek grandmaster, Vasilios Kotronias, and finished with a score of 3½/9(TPR 2540).
+She rallied in the final round with a victory against the Greek grandmaster, Vasilios Kotronias, and finished with a score of 3½/9 (TPR 2540).

 In March, at the first Ruy Lopez International Festival (cat.
 XV (2607)) in Zafra, Hou performed badly to finish last with 2/7 (+1 =2 −4).
 Her performance rating was 2462.

 In April, she came in second at the China Women Selective Tournament in Ningbo for the 2007 Asian Indoor Games to be held in October.
 She scored 8/14 (+6 =4 −4, TPR 2434).

 From 1–11 May 2007, at the eighth Russian Team Chess Championship (Women's) in Dagomys, Hou played for Southern Ural Chelyabinsk on board one and scored 6½/10 (+5 =3 −2, TPR 2523).
-At the 1st World Women's Team Chess Championship in Ekaterinburg later that month, Hou was part of the winning China national team that also included Zhao Xue, Ruan Lufei, Shen Yang, and Huang Qian.
+At the 1st World Women's Team Chess Championship in Ekaterinburg later that month, Hou was part of the winning China national team that also included Zhao Xue, Ruan Lufei, Shen Yang and Huang Qian.
 Hou Yifan played on board two in every round and scored 7½/9 (+7 =1 −1), winning the gold medal for that board.
 Her performance rating was 2559.

 In June 2007, she won her first Chinese Women's Chess Championship in Chongqing.
 Hou was thirteen years old at the time, breaking WGM Qin Kanying's record as the youngest champion (she was fourteen years old when winning the title in 1988).
 Hou scored 9/11 (+7 =4 -0, TPR 2585).
-Second and third place went to Zhao Xue and Shen Yang, respectively.
+Second and third places went to Zhao Xue and Shen Yang, respectively.

 In July, she improved on her previous year's performance at the North Urals Cup in Krasnoturinsk, finishing in seventh place out of ten players.
 She scored 4/9 (+3 =2 −4) with a performance rating of 2436.
 The tournament was won by Zhu Chen and with Zhao Xue in second place.